 Once the cinnamon rolls have cooled, you can glaze them with whatever flavoured glaze you like.
 We like to keep it simple with a vanilla, icing sugar and cream cheese glaze, mixed together and let down with a little boiling water to enable you to drizzle over the top of the cinnamon rolls.
 These bad boys are really worth trying!

 We hope you’ve been inspired to utilise your leftover pizza dough.
-There’s so many ways we can all do our bit to stop food waste, and these ideas taste pretty damn good as well!
-As always, tag us in on social media if you do end up making anything from your leftover dough!
+There’s so many ways we can all do our bit to stop food waste.
+These ideas taste pretty damn good as well!

 Thanks for reading!